alichtner/nordstrom_flask/README.md

     return "<h1>Here's some <i>Pizzazz!</i></h1>"
 ```

 7. One final route in our basic app.
 This route will use what's known as **dynamic routing**.
 These allow more flexibility with your urls and the ability to pass variables straight through the url.
-Variables must be passed in between angled brackets '<>'.
+Variables must be passed in between angled brackets '<>' after the root of the url, in this case `/twice/`.

 ```python
 @app.route('/twice/<int:x>') # int says the expected data type